-Resources › For Students & Parents AP U.S. Government and Politics Exam Information Learn What Score You'll Need and What Course Credit You'll Receive Share Flipboard Email Print United States Capitol Building.
-Randy Pertlet / Flickr For Students & Parents College Admissions Advanced Placement College Admissions Process College Profiles College Rankings Choosing a College Application Tips Essay Samples & Tips College Testing Testing Graphs Financial Aid Extracurricular Activities Homework Help Private Schools Test Prep College Life Graduate School Business School Law School Distance Learning View More by Allen Grove Dr. Allen Grove is an Alfred University English professor and a college admissions expert with 20 years of experience helping students transition to college.
-Updated July 16, 2018 In 2017, 319,612 students took the exam.
-The mean score was a 2.58, and 157,534 (49.3% of test-takers) got a score of 3 or higher indicating that they might qualify for college credit or placement.
+Resources › For Students and Parents AP U.S. Government and Politics Exam Information Learn What Score You'll Need and What Course Credit You'll Receive Share Flipboard Email Print United States Capitol Building.
+Randy Pertlet / Flickr For Students and Parents College Admissions Advanced Placement College Admissions Process College Profiles College Rankings Choosing A College Application Tips Essay Samples & Tips Testing Graphs College Financial Aid Extracurricular Activities Homework Help Private School Test Prep College Life Graduate School Business School Law School Distance Learning View More By Allen Grove College Admissions Expert Ph.D., English, University of Pennsylvania M.A., English, University of Pennsylvania B.S., Materials Science & Engineering and Literature, MIT Dr. Allen Grove is an Alfred University English professor and a college admissions expert with 20 years of experience helping students transition to college. our editorial process Facebook Facebook Twitter Twitter Allen Grove Updated July 03, 2019 AP United States Government and Politics is one of the more popular Advanced Placement subjects, and over 325,000 took the AP exam for the course.
 A high score on the AP U.S. Government and Politics exam will sometimes fulfill a college's history or social science requirement.
 Many schools will require a minimum score of a 4 or even a 5 to earn credit.
-What the Exam Covers The AP U.S. Government and Politics exam covers the U.S. Constitution, political beliefs, political parties, interest groups, the media, the institutions of the national government, public policy, and civil rights.
+About the AP U.S. Government and Politics Exam The AP U.S. Government and Politics exam covers the U.S. Constitution, political beliefs, political parties, interest groups, the media, the institutions of the national government, public policy, and civil rights.
 If a college offers course credit for the exam, it will typically be in Political Science or American History.
 The table below presents some representative data from a variety of colleges and universities.
 This information is meant to provide a general overview of the scoring and placement practices related to the AP U.S. Government and Politics exam.
 For other schools, you'll need to search the college's website or contact the appropriate Registrar's office to get AP placement information, and even for the school's listed, be sure to check with the institution to get the most recent placement guidelines.
 AP placement recommendations change frequently.
-The distribution of scores for the AP U.S. Government and Politics exam is as follows (2017 data): 5 - 11.1%4 - 12.4%3 - 25.7%2 - 24.6%1 - 26.1% To learn more specific information about the AP U.S. Government and Politics exam, be sure to visit the official College Board website.
+AP U.S. Government and Politics Score Information In 2018, 326,392 students took the AP United States Government and Politics exam.
+The mean score was a 2.70, and 53% of test-takers earned a score of 3 or higher and might qualify for college credit.
+The distribution of scores for the AP U.S. Government and Politics exam is as follows: AP U.S. Government and Politics Score Percentiles (2018 Data) Score Number of Students Percentage of Students 5 43,410 13.3 4 43,253 13.3 3 86,180 26.4 2 79,652 24.4 1 73,897 22.6 To learn more specific information about the AP U.S. Government and Politics exam, be sure to visit the official College Board website.
 Scores Needed for Credit AP U.S. Government and Politics Scores and Placement College Score Needed Placement Credit Georgia Tech 4 or 5 POL 1101 (3 semester hours) Grinnell College 4 or 5 4 semester credits; no placement LSU 4 or 5 POLI 2051 (3 credits) MIT 5 9 general elective units Mississippi State University 4 or 5 PS 1113 (3 credits) Notre Dame 5 Political Science 10098 (3 credits) Reed College 4 or 5 1 credit; exam may satisfy prerequisites Stanford University - no credit or placement for the AP U.S. Government and Politics exam Truman State University 3, 4 or 5 POL 161 American National Government (3 credits) UCLA (School of Letters and Science) 3, 4 or 5 4 credits and fulfills American History requirement Univeristy of Michigan 3, 4 or 5 Political Science 111 (4 credits) Yale University - no credit or placement for the AP U.S. Government and Politics exam You'll notice that top public institutions (Michigan, UCLA, Georgia Tech) are more likely to offer placement and accept 3s and 4s on the exam than top private institutions such as MIT, Stanford, and Yale.
 Score and Placement Info for Other AP Topics Biology | Calculus AB | Calculus BC | Chemistry | English Language | English Literature | European History | Physics 1 | Psychology | Spanish Language | Statistics | U.S. History | World History A Final Word About AP Classes Although the Advanced Placement US Government and Politics exam isn't accepted for credit or placement by all colleges and universities, the course has other value.
 Most significantly, when you're applying to colleges the rigor of your high school curriculum will often be the most important factor considered in an admissions decision.
 Colleges want to see that you have taken the most challenging courses available to you, and Advanced Placement courses play an important role in this piece of the admissions equation.
 Also, the knowledge you gain from the US Government and Politics class will provide you with valuable information that can help in college classes in fields such as history, political science, social science, government, and literature.
-AP U.S. History Exam Score You Need for College Credit and Admissions Learn What AP English Literature Exam Score You Need Learn What AP Psychology Score You Need for College Credit and Admission Learn What AP Statistics Exam Score You Need for College Credit and Admissions Learn What AP Calculus AB Test Score You Need What AP Biology Test Score Do You Need for Course Credit?
-Learn What AP English Language Score You Need Learn What AP Chemistry Exam Score You'll Need Learn What AP World History Exam Score You Need for College Credit and Admission Learn What AP Spanish Language Exam Score You'll Need for Credit and Admission Learn What AP Calculus BC Exam Score You'll Need What TOEFL Score Do Non-Native English Speakers Need to Get Into College?
-What AP European History Test Score Do You Need?
-Is Your AP Score Good Enough for College Credit and Admission?
-Learn What AP Physics 1 Exam Score You Need What Qualifies as a Good Math SAT Subject Score?
+AP U.S. History Exam Information AP Biology Exam Information AP European History Exam Information AP Psychology Exam Information AP Calculus AB Course and Exam Information AP English Literature and Composition Course and Exam Information AP Chemistry Exam Information AP Calculus BC Exam Information AP English Language Score and College Credit Information AP Statistics Course and Exam Information AP World History Exam Information Foreign Language Requirement for College Admissions AP Physics 1 Exam Information AP Spanish Language and Culture Exam Information Is Your AP Test Score Good Enough?
+What Colleges Require SAT Subject Tests?